18kimn/revisiting-dubois/content/raw-texts/paper.md

 # Introduction

-Prolific and prominent Black writer, historian, professor, political activist, W.E.B.
+Prolific and prominent Black historian W.E.B.
 Du Bois has left a legend in many ways.
 In addition to being a sociologist who meticulously drew and recorded social statistics for over fifty years, Du Bois was also a Black theorist of knowledge, an educator, a novel writer, and a historian.
-Some of these perspectives are visible in his approach to data visualization.
+His groundbreaking contributions to the humanities as a pioneer and radical theorist is undisputed.
+Less acknowledged are his perspectives on quantitative information and data visualization that were built on the same critical and creative ground as his perspectives in the humanities.
 While other data visualization pioneers like Edward Tufte try to objectively gauge the value of a dataset as the proportion to which it represents "truth," Du Bois recognizes visualization as a creative endeavor alongside photography and historical analysis.

 My project seeks to explore his work with a critical and quantitative lens.
 I hope to bring to Du Bois' portraits the worlds of modern